Mets GM fascinated by what Otani could bring

 As first reported by Newsday, the Mets have interest in making a push for Otani.
 According to a source, internal conversations are expected to ramp up within the week.
 The goal is to map out specific strategies to lure a player the Mets believe to be an immediate game-changer.

 The Mets had not been counted among the large-market teams expected to jump into the race for Otani.
-Unlike some of his other counterparts in baseball, Alderson did not watch Otani pitch live.
-When reports trickled out earlier this season about rival clubs sending large scouting contingencies to Japan, the Mets were conspicuously absent.
+Unlike some of his counterparts, Alderson did not watch Otani pitch live.
+When reports trickled out earlier this season about rival clubs sending large scouting contingents to Japan, the Mets were conspicuously absent.

 Industry sources described the Mets’ presence as light in comparison to other teams, adding to the perception of tepid interest.

 But Alderson said Mets scouts believe Otani, 23, to be an impact player on the mound and at the plate.
-A source said that the Mets have quietly been laying groundwork for making a pitch, with the ultimate goal of formulating a firm strategy to entice Otani.
+Otani hit .332 with eight home runs and 31 RBIs in 65 games, and went 3-2 with a 3.20 ERA in five starts this past season for the Nippon Ham Fighters.
+A source said that the Mets quietly have been laying groundwork for making a pitch, with the ultimate goal of formulating a firm strategy to entice Otani.

 Alderson’s interest has been piqued, no surprise given his history.